 Croatia is full of natural beauty, but perhaps none like Brijuni National Park (NP Brijuni).
 This is a true gem somewhere you should put on your visit list this summer.
 There is plenty you need to know so you can plan your visit correctly, and that is what we have in this guide for you.

 NP Brijuni is part of the Brijuni Archipelago.
-This is a series of stunning islands situated close to the Istria Peninsula.
-Veli Brijun is the main island visitors can head to, packed with things to see and do.
-There is also a lot of history to explore too.
+This is a series of stunning islands situated close to the coast of Istria.
+The island of Veliki Brijuni is the main island visitors can head to, packed with things to see and do.
+There is also a lot of history to explore.
 There’s plenty to keep you occupied!

 About Brijuni Croatia

 The Brijuni archipelago is a very short distance from the mainland, making it extremely easy to visit.
-The stretch of water between the main island and the mainland is only two miles long, called the Fazana Channel.
+The stretch of water between the main island and the mainland called the Fazana Channel, is only two miles long.

 However, the whole archipelago is quite large, covering around 736 hectares.
-You’ll find more than 150 different types of birds here, so remember those binoculars!
+You’ll find more than 150 different bird species here, so remember those binoculars!
 The lush green land and plentiful summer sun mean it’s also a hotspot for flora, fauna, and abundant wildlife.